-5.12 Stealing: In Ponytail & Minors: There is no stealing and runners may not advance on a passed ball.
+5.12 Stealing: In Sprites, Ponytail, and Minors: There is no stealing and runners may not advance on a passed ball.

-In Majors, the runners may steal on any pitch count - there is no limitation in Majors.
+In Majors, the runners may steal on any pitch count.
 Runners may steal 2nd & 3rd only.
 When stealing 2nd or 3rd, the runner may not advance further on an overthrow.
 To be clear, runners may only steal a maximum of one base per pitch, even if the catcher makes an overthrow in an attempt to throw them out.
 At no time may a runner steal home.
 A batter advancing to first on a walk may not steal 2nd until the next pitch.
 Ball four is not a dead ball, however, and therefore base runners may steal on ball 4 at their own risk.
 For example, a base runner on second base could steal third on ball 4, but the batter must stop at first.
+Finally, if a team is up by seven or more runs, they must stop stealing unless or until the lead goes below seven runs.